sharife/hexagonbio/site/content/about/_index.md

 ---
 title: A new way to discover
-subtitle: ' DNA sequencing costs are dropping exponentially, and DNA synthesis costs are not far behind.'
+subtitle: 'Hexagon Bio’s mission to identify medicines encoded in the global metagenome, and bring them to patients.'
 intro: >-
-  These technologies are enabling genome sequencing and engineering at an unprecedented scale.
-Many of the world's most important medicines are derived from nature, found by accident without knowledge of the source DNA sequence.
-We start from genomic data, then use our advanced software to identify, prioritize, and generate variants of the most promising molecules for testing.
+  While nature’s molecules have proven to be a rich source of potent medicines, their translation has been laborious and hindered by the lack of mechanistic understanding of the intended target.
+Hexagon Bio’s interdisciplinary platform uses data science, genomics, synthetic biology and automation to discover evolutionarily refined molecules and their protein targets directly from fungal genomes.
 approach:
   main: Our Unique Approach
   intro: >-
     Our proprietary methods allow us to develop medicines against novel targets, even targets previously considered undruggable.
-Our focus is on oncology and anti-infective medicines.
+Our focus is on human oncology and anti-infective medicines.
+The platform is extensible to immunology, cardiovascular, neurological, and metabolic disorders.
   heading: Why fungi?
   text: >-
     Fungi are similar to humans, sharing 6000 genes, all of which are potential therapeutic targets.
 Fungi have evolved medicines for human proteins over billions on years.
 And while over 5 million fungi exist on Earth, only a few thousand species have been studied to date.